GregSzopinski/introductory-machine-learning/README.md

 ## Drug Consumption
 Another classification, this time on drug-related data from UCI ML Repository.
 Many classification problems are associated with this data - I decided to predict if someone is cannabis user.
 This is my small contribution to 'de-demonize' this drug.
 Simple, but fun.

+## SVD from scratch
+Singular Value Decomposition is one of popular dimensionality reduction technques (also one of many useful ML tool with roots in linear algebra).
+There are many good implementations in popular python packages, but I tried to do it on my own, step by step.
+I wasn't trying to reinvent the wheel - the aim was to gain more thorough understanding of this tehniue and simple imrove my math skills.